Logarithmic Donaldson-Thomas theory: Transverse limits and generically expanded targets

-\begin{proof} After obtaining a rough expansion whose logarithmic structure has relative rank $1$ with the requisite dimensional transversality property, we perform the ramified base change to obtain an expansion with reduced fibers~\cite[Section~5]{AK00}.
-The passage from dimensional transversality to strong transversality follows from the arguments of Li and Wu~\cite{LiWu15} in analogous fashion to the case dealt with in Section~\ref{sec: strong-transversality}, and in particular may require a further base change. \end{proof}
+\begin{proof} After obtaining a rough expansion whose logarithmic structure has relative rank $1$ with the requisite dimensional transversality property, we perform the ramified base change to obtain an expansion of $X$ with reduced fibers~\cite[Section~5]{AK00}.
+We handle the passage from dimensional transversality to algebraic transversality similarly to Section~\ref{sec: strong-transversality} as we now explain.
+However, the reader is informed however that after establishing dimensional transversality as we have, the problem is formally identical to the one considered by Li--Wu, whose arguments can now be plugged in~\cite{LiWu15}.

+Let $\mathcal Y'_\sigma$ denote the expansion guaranteeing dimensional transversality.
+Any failure of algebraic transversality necessarily occurs at the double intersection of two components of the special fiber of $\mathcal Y'_\sigma$.
+If there is a Zariski open neighborhood of this double intersection inside the total space that is irreducible, then the Zariski local situation is identical to Section~\ref{sec: strong-transversality}.
+In this case, the equation at this double intersection is $xy = f$, where $f$ is an element of the valuation ring $R$.
+The tropicalization of this local neighborhood is therefore an edge of length equal to the valuation of $f$.
+We associate, as Section~\ref{sec: strong-transversality}, an initial degeneration to each rational point on this edge, and again all but finitely many of these points have tubular initial degeneration.
+We may blowup by including these non-tubular points to the polyhedral structure.
+After a base change to make these components reduced, algebraic transversality follows as in the case already treated.

+The remaining case is similar.
+We may pass to a Zariski open neighborhood $U$, in the total space of the degeneration, of the double intersection.
+The neighborhood is necessarily reducible and its normalization consists of components $U_1$ and $U_2$ glued along a smooth divisor $D$.
+Let $Z_1$ and $Z_2$ be the restriction of $Z_\rho$ to $U_1$ and $U_2$ respectively, and note that $Z_1$ and $Z_2$ are both necessarily algebraically transverse.
+Treating the $U_i$ separately, we may apply the results of Section~\ref{sec: strong-transversality}.
+Specifically, the tropicalization of each $U_i$ is a ray $\RR_{\geq 0}$ and every rational point on this ray gives rise to an initial degeneration, finitely many of which are non-tubular.
+These determine an expansion and a base change that give rise to a family of expansions of $U_i$. such that the closure of $Z_i$ is algebraically transverse.
+We obtain expansions of both $U_i$ along $D$ such that the closure of $Z_i$ is algebraically transverse.

+These expansions can be naturally glued; indeed, any expansion of $U_i$ along $D$ can be obtained by first performing a subdivision of the family $\mathcal Y_\sigma$ and then pulling back along the inclusion of $U_i$.
+Since algebraic transversality can be checked after normalizing, it follows that there exists a family $\mathcal Y_\sigma$ over $S'_\sigma$ of expansions such that the closure of the generic fiber is algebraically transverse.
+Finally, blow down any components in the special fiber whose subschemes are tubular using Lemma~\ref{lem: contraction-lemma}.
+We obtain an algebraically transverse expansion without tubular components. \end{proof}